 Once activated, you are able to obtain the stream key and configure the streaming setup with the following steps:

 #1.
-Click Create button on top right menu –> Go Live.
-Choose to start streaming right now or later date with built-in webcam or streaming software.
+Click Create button on the top-right menu –> Go Live.
+Choose to start streaming right now or later date with a built-in webcam or streaming software.
 For Reolink cameras, you need to choose streaming software.

 #2.
-Clcik EDIT to enter the title and description and change Privacy settings (private, unlisted or public).
+Click EDIT to enter the title and description and change Privacy settings (private, unlisted, or public).

 #3.
 Scroll down and find the Stream Key in the Encoder Setup section.
 And the stream key is hidden in most cases.
 Click the eye button to see the key.

 #4.
 Copy and paste the key to a notepad or any other safe location.

 Editor’s Tip: Do not share it with someone you don’t know.
 Or else, others may take advantage of your account and live stream to your YouTube channel.

 Step 4.
 Install & Set Up Encoders to Stream IP Cameras to YouTube

 Important: Some security cameras that support RTMP push allow you to live stream IP cameras directly to YouTube without using any encoders.
 So, it is best to contact the staff of your security camera brands and ask them whether an encoder is needed for YouTube live streaming.